 5. He continues to accuse the UK of being unprepared with regular comments about the inadequacy of UK proposals.

 6. He boasted about his violent response to a journalist.
 A journalist from Der Spiegel had upset Selmayr by reporting that he had ignored a phone call from Greek Prime Minister Alexis Tsipras during Greek bailout talks.
 Selmayr spotted the journalist at a Brussels event in summer of 2017 and shouted to him, Selmayr saying said he would have punched the journalist in the face if he had had a chance when the story was published.
 The incident caused shock and silence in the event for German banking officials.

 7. At the same event, he was quoted as saying Brits were 'stupid' for choosing to leave the EU project and that anything less than punishing the UK would be unacceptable.

-9. He was accused of upsetting Kristalina Georgieva by interfering in policy.
-Mrs Georgieva said his overbearing style had also upset other Commissioners and their staff, although those Commissioners chose not to speak out.
+9. He was accused of upsetting former EU Commissioner Kristalina Georgieva by interfering in her policy development.
+Mrs Georgieva revealed that his overbearing style had also upset other Commissioners and their staff, although those Commissioners chose not to speak out.